-Applications for in-year admissions are co-ordinated by the local authority in all of our schools.
+Applications for in-year admissions are coordinated by the local authority for Leasowes High School.

-10. Repeat applications
+11. Repeat applications

 It is not the Trust's policy to consider repeat applications in the same academic year unless there have been significant and material changes in the circumstances of the applicant.